andersonfernandes/andersonfernandes.dev/_posts/configuring-neovim-with-lua.md

 ## Plugins

-Since nvim is basically a text editor, we do not have features such code completion or an git integration.
+Since nvim is basically a text editor, we do not have features such code completion or an git integration out of the box.

 To get those features working at our editor we can use some plugins.
-We are going to use [packer.nvim](https://github.com/wbthomason/packer.nvim) to help us install and update our plugins.
+We are going to use [packer.nvim](https://github.com/wbthomason/packer.nvim) to help us manage our plugins.

 The main plugins we are going to install are: